“The Sound of Music tour! You have to take it if you’re going to Salzburg,” insisted my daughter.

 “She said she had watched The Sound of Music twice a day for years.
 She couldn’t believe she was actually on the tour and just felt so happy.”

 I’ve since learned of other tourists reacting to the tour.
-Some wore nun outfits, some came dressed in lederhosen and traditional Austrian dresses.
+Some wore nun outfits; some dressed in lederhosen and traditional Austrian dresses.

-One family brought three children: one wearing deer antlers, one dressed in gold and they other looking ordinary.
+One family brought three children: one wearing deer antlers, one dressed in gold, and the other looking ordinary.

 Who were they supposed to be?